SteveCarmody/ThyNearestNeighbours/readme.md

 This repository contains:

+- The main code running the core of our analysis - in the file `Report_Code-ThyNearestNeighbours.R`
+- Our final report - in the files:
+	- `Report-ThyNearestNeighbours.Rmd`
+	- `Report-ThyNearestNeighbours.pdf`
+	- `Report-ThyNearestNeighbours.html`

+It also contains:

 - The data we have used for the analysis
-- The main code running the core of our analysis
-- The code to reproduce other exploratory analysis we have carried out
+- The code of other exploratory analysis we have carried out and we have decided not to included in the report.
-- Our final report

 Last updated: 27 March 2015